• Lorem ipsum

 Points to consider while buying saffron

-Due to the high price of saffron, this spice is unfortunately susceptible to fraud and this is precisely the reason why it is always important to keep a few things in mind.
+Due to the high price of saffron, it is unfortunately susceptible to fraud and this is precisely the reason why it is always important to keep a few things in mind.
 For example, if this herb is offered at a bargain price, you can usually assume that this is not an authentic herb.
 It is also always important to check with the supplier where the saffron was produced.
-You can also often see and feel from the spice itself whether you are dealing with authentic or counterfeit.
-For example, always check that the threads are not too dry or sticky and that all threads have the same shape.
-You can find more tips on buying this spice on our page about buying saffron tips.
+You can also often see and feel from the product itself whether you are dealing with authentic or counterfeit.
+For example, always check that the saffron threads are not too dry or are sticky and that all threads have the same shape.
+More tips on buying this condiment can be found on our page on what to look out for when buying saffron.

 This was just a brief summary of what saffron is and what it can be used for.
 Clicking on the images below will take you to the pages where we go deeper into the various topics discussed above.